canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week4.sec1.11.to.1.12.md

 > Which eror patterns will the code *C* = *K*<sup>*n*</sup> detect?

+We cannot detect any error pattern.
+Because at least one of these sums have to be in *C*.

 ### Exercise 1.11.5

 > (i) Let *C* be a code contains the zero word aas a codeword.
 Prove that if the eror pattern *u* is a codeword, then *C* will not detect *u*.